-Finally, Tubize company holding a stable stake in UCB participates in the Diversity Policy of UCB's Board of Directors.
+Furthermore, Tubize is a company holding a stable stake in UCB participates in the Diversity Policy of UCB's Board of Directors.

 10.7.
-Remuneration report
+Remuneration report 2020

 10.7.1.
-Responsibilities
+Generalities

-In accordance with article 526quater, §4 of the Company Code, now Article 7:100 §4 of the CAC, Tubize is exempt from the obligation to establish a remuneration committee.
-The functions assigned to the remuneration committee are exercised by the board of directors in its entirety.
-The board determines the remuneration policy for the directors and for the executive responsible for the day-to-day management ('general manager'), as well as their individual remuneration.
+Under Article 7: 100, §4 of the CSA, Tubize is exempt from the obligation to establish a remuneration committee.
+The functions attributed to the remuneration committee are performed by the board of directors as a whole.
+As such, the Board set, in accordance with the decision of the 2017 Ordinary General Meeting, the remuneration of the directors and of the director for day-to-day management for the 2020 financial year.